 Patients who are hemodynamically stable should have preoperative localization of the bleeding; patients who are hemodynamically unstable with active bleeding may undergo emergency exploratory laparotomy with intraoperative endoscopy.
 In patients who are hemodynamically stable, once the bleeding site is preoperatively localized, intra-arterial vasopressin is used as a temporizing measure to reduce the bleeding before patients undergo segmental colectomy.
 Using this approach the operative morbidity rate is approximately 8.6%, the mortality rate is around 10%, and the rate of rebleed ranges from 0-14%.

 In patients undergoing emergency laparotomy, every attempt should be made to localize the bleeding intraoperatively, because a segmental colectomy is preferred.
-If the bleeding site is not localized, a subtotal colectomy with ileoproctostomy is performed with an inherent morbidity rate of around 37% and a mortality rate of about 11-33%.
-In addition, postoperative diarrhea can be a significant problem in elderly patients who undergo subtotal colectomy and ileorectal anastomosis.
+If the bleeding site is not localized, a subtotal colectomy is performed with an inherent morbidity rate of around 37% and a mortality rate of about 11%-33%.
+In unstable patients, a two-stage procedure is preferred: temporary end ileostomy and delayed ileoproctostomy.
+In a small group of hemodynamically stable patients with minimal medical morbidity, this procedure can be performed as a one-stage procedure with ileoproctostomy.
+In addition, postoperative diarrhea can be a significant problem in elderly patients who undergo subtotal colectomy and ileoproctostomy.

 In a subset of patients, surgery is still required, but with the use of nonsurgical diagnosis and intervention, the morbidity rate has been substantially reduced from around 37% to 8.6% in patients undergoing segmental colectomy.
 With advances in endoscopy and angiography, the rate of preoperative bleeding localization has steadily improved, impacting surgical outcomes in a positive way.